What is the Invest In Your Health program?

 About Invest in Your Health

-Anytime you see the Invest In Your Health logo you should know that it is a program or tool organized by the Indiana State Personnel Department (SPD).
-You can trust that each program listed under Invest In Your Health is one that has been thoroughly vetted by SPD and can help you navigate your way through health issues.
+Anytime you see the Invest In Your Health logo you should know that it is a program or tool organized by the Indiana State Personnel Department (INSPD).
+You can trust that each program listed under Invest In Your Health Indiana is one that has been thoroughly vetted by INSPD and can help you navigate your way through health issues.

 Being an active partner in your health maximizes your chances of living a long, healthy and productive life.
-SPD’s Invest In Your Health program has several options to inform you about the health care system and spend your time and dollars more wisely.
+INSPD’s Invest In Your Health program has several options to inform you about the health care system and spend your time and dollars more wisely.

 According to the Centers for Disease Control and Prevention (CDC), 70 percent of diseases are preventable, which means more than 980,000 deaths are caused by a preventable disease each year.
 Your lifestyle choices have more impact on your health and longevity than anything else.